menghaowei/Detect-seq/README.md

 # Update log

 1. 2021-07-01 first commit.
 By MENG Haowei
 2. 2022-08-19 update version.
 Codes and algorithm design By MENG Haowei.
-Website repository and document management By ZHAO Huanan.
+Website, repository and document management By ZHAO Huanan.

 # What is Detect-seq?